specklesystems/speckle-docs/user/FAQs.md

 # FAQs

+## What is Speckle?

+Speckle is an open source software platform that helps you get in control of your own data.
+Speckle stores your 3D models and BIM data directly inside a database in a transparent and accessible way.

+## What can I do with Speckle?

+Speckle is a swiss-army knife for working with 3D data and we keep adding new functionalities every day.
+Here are some of the main things people have been using Speckle for:

+- Interoperability: get your CAD and BIM models into other software without exporting or importing
+- 3D Viewer: see your CAD and BIM models online, share and embed them anywhere
+- Real time: get real time updates and notifications and changes
+- Object-based: say goodbye to files!
+Speckle is the first object based platform for the AEC industry, store your data in a fast and accessible database
+- Version control: Speckle is the Git & Hub for geometry and BIM data
+- Collaboration: share your designs collaborate with others
+- Permission and data management: set granular permissions on you designs and parts of them
+- GraphQL API: get what you need anywhere you want it
+- Webhooks: the base for a automation and next-gen pipelines
+- Custom Apps: create custom apps that leverage your data the way you want
+- Built for developers: we are building Speckle with developers in mind and got tools for every stack
+- Built for the AEC industry: Speckle connectors are plugins for the most common software used in the industry such as Revit, Rhino, Grasshopper, AutoCAD, Civil 3D, Excel, Unreal Engine, Unity, QGIS, Blender and more!

+In short, Speckle is a great basis for you company's digital transformation and for transitioning to digital and data driven workflows.

+## What does open source mean?

+It means that you are free to take our code and run away with it!
+Really!
+Speckle is licensed as Apache 2 so you are free to study, modify, redistribute and commercialize any parts of it.

+This means that you can totally deploy your own Speckle server without ever having to depend on us!

+## What is a Stream?

+**Streams** are collections of data inside Speckle.
+You can see a stream as a folder, a project or a repository.

+## What is a Commit?

+Data in a stream is stored in **commits**, which are snapshots of data in time.
+Every time you send to Speckle from a connector, a commit is created.

+## What is a Branch?

+Commits can also be organized in **branches**, for instance, to have multiple design options or to store data by discipline.
+The default branch is called _main_.

+## What is a Connector?

+**Connectors** are plugins for design and analysis software, they let you exchange geometry and BIM data with Speckle (send and receive it)

 ## The Speckle Server is unreachable

 When a Speckle Server is unreachable a few things could be going on.